UCBoulder/PHYS-4430/_pages/labguides.md

 permalink: /lab-guides
 ---

-The first guided lab of this course is [Gaussian Beams](/PHYS-4430/lab-guides/gaussian-beams) which will be completed in the first three weeks of the semester.
+The first guided lab of this course is [Gaussian Beams](/PHYS-4430/lab-guides/gaussian-beams) which will be completed in the first four weeks of the semester.